BazzaCuda/MinimalistMediaPlayer/README.md

 `RIGHT ARROW`			| step forwards one frame
 `LEFT ARROW`			| step backwards one frame
 Zoom|
-`CTRL-RIGHT ARROW`		| when zoomed in/out, move video RIGHT inside the window `CTRL-LEFT ARROW`		| when zoomed in/out, move video LEFT inside the window `CTRL-UP ARROW`			| when zoomed in/out, move video UP inside the window `CTRL-DOWN ARROW`		| when zoomed in/out, move video DOWN inside the window Additional |
+`Ctrl-RIGHT ARROW`		| when zoomed in/out, move video RIGHT inside the window `Ctrl-LEFT ARROW`		| when zoomed in/out, move video LEFT inside the window `Ctrl-UP ARROW`			| when zoomed in/out, move video UP inside the window `Ctrl-DOWN ARROW`		| when zoomed in/out, move video DOWN inside the window Additional |
 `Ctrl-Left click on the video and hold`	| the window can be dragged/repositioned without a window caption title bar